2015 Democratic Party of Japan leadership election: Contest

 Goshi Hosono, who served as environment minister from 2011 to 2012 and oversaw the cleanup of the Fukushima nuclear accident, was the first to declare his candidacy.
 Former president and policy expert Katsuya Okada, a longtime party senior, announced his run on 25 December.
 Former labour minister Akira Nagatsuma declared his candidacy on the 29th.
 The campaign revolved around how to rebuild the party, which had failed to recover in the two years since its 2012 defeat.
 Okada opined that "this could be the last chance for the DPJ to regain power," and advocated for stricter party discipline.
 A key question concerned relations with the Japan Innovation Party.
 Members of the party right such as Seiji Maehara advocated for a merger to strengthen the opposition, but the parties' conflicting policies, such as the JIP's strongly conservative stances and opposition to trade unions, were controversial.
 Hosono, who had voiced his openness to the idea prior to the election, took a more critical view during the campaign.
 Okada stated that a merger was impossible in the near term, but endorsed legislative and electoral cooperation.

 Okada was supported by senior party members and veterans including Jun Azumi, Kōichirō Genba, and Yukio Edano.
 Hosono was backed by the party's conservative wing and was seen as the candidate of generational change and reform; he received support from Yuichiro Hata, Akihisa Nagashima, and Takeaki Matsumoto.
 Akira Nagatsuma was supported by the former JSP members around Hirotaka Akamatsu and took a progressive tack, declaring that "the only way to expand the party's influence is to raise the flag of liberalism."

 Hosono supported the principle of collective self-defense.
 Okada suggested he could accept it "if we can find a way to limit it", while Nagatsuma was opposed.
 Hosono and Okada called for the government to draft robust safety plans when restarting nuclear power plants, while Nagatsuma opposed restarts altogether.
 All three candidates criticised Abenomics, accusing it of worsening inequality, but remained vague on an alternative vision.
 All three candidates advocated for increasing representation of women in the party's Diet ranks, including implementing quotas.

 Takashi Shinohara had planned to run but withdrew and endorsed Nagatsuma when he announced his candidacy.
-Renhō also intended to run, but withdrew on 30 December citing lack of support.
+Renhō also intended to run, but withdrew on 30 December citing a lack of support.
 Mitsuru Sakurai withdrew for the same reason on the 31st and endorsed Hosono.

 Kyodo News conducted a poll on 24–25 December which showed 17.0% of the public supported Okada as leader compared to 14.6% for Hosono.
 Among DPJ supporters, Hosono was ahead on 23.7% vs 21.3% for Okada.
 An Asahi Shimbun poll from 11–12 January found 32% preferred Hosono as leader, compared to 28% for Okada and 13% for Nagatsuma.
 A Yomiuri Shimbun poll from the same time found 32% for Okada, 30% for Hosono, and 16% for Nagatsuma.
 A Jiji Press survey of Diet members on 11 January showed 44 in support of Hosono, 43 for Okada, and 31 for Nagatsuma.